 Additionally, I go the extra mile on my guidebook to offer guests with activities they can do within the city.
 It somehow makes guests look forward to staying here because they are now assured of what they’d do.

-See also Wambugu Apples: A Kenyan farmer's journey to creating a unique, internationally acclaimed apple breed
+See also A Kenyan woman’s journey to a small grocery business

 Simply, what sets me apart is making my guests feel like they are getting value for their money in the little ways possible.